 The incubator was launched in 2012 under the leadership of Christine Janssen-Selvadurai, PhD, the director of the Gabelli School of Business’ undergraduate entrepreneurship program.
 It is now managed by the following team members:

-Sussberg received a BBA in management from the University of Wisconsin-Madison and an MBA in marketing from Columbia University’s Graduate School of Business.
+Sussberg has a BBA in management from the University of Wisconsin-Madison and an MBA in marketing from Columbia University Graduate School of Business.